-BugzScout is a simple API which allows you to send new bugs directly to FogBugz simply by submitting an HTTP POST request (GET is also supported but not recommended).
-This is a great way to automatically report bugs into your FogBugz tracker from any of your websites or applications, as long as they have access to the Internet.
+The scoutSubmit API endpoint of the BugzScout feature allows you to send bugs directly and easily to FogBugz by submitting an HTTP POST request (GET is also supported but not recommended) from any of your websites or applications without requiring an API token.

 How does it work

 The scoutSubmit.asp endpoint expects an HTTP Post request with the following values:

 - The full name (not the email) of the FogBugz user the case creation or edit should be made as.
 We recommend using a Virtual User for this.

 - The Project that new cases should be created in (must be a valid project name).
 If append is made to an existing case, this field is ignored.

 - ScoutArea (*)

 - The Area that new cases should go into (must be a valid area in the ScoutProject).
 If append is made to an existing case, this field is ignored.

 - This is the unique string that identifies the particular crash that has just occurred.